+Any personal data we receive from you for the purpose of our money laundering checks will be processed only for the purposes of preventing money laundering and terrorist financing or as otherwise permitted by law or with your express consent.
 Solicitors are under a professional and legal obligation to keep the affairs of clients confidential.
 This obligation, however, is subject to a statutory exception: recent legislation on money laundering and terrorist financing has placed solicitors under a legal duty in certain circumstances to disclose information to the National Crime Agency.
 Where a solicitor knows or suspects that a transaction on behalf of a client involves money laundering, the solicitor may be required to make a money laundering disclosure.
 If, while we are acting for you, it becomes necessary to make a money laundering disclosure, we may not be able to inform you that a disclosure has been made or of the reasons for it.
 Where the law permits us to do, we will tell you about any potential money laundering problem and explain what action we may need to take.
-We may receive personal data from you for money laundering checks, such as a copy of your passport.
-These will be processed only for the purposes of preventing money laundering and terrorist financing, or as otherwise permitted by law or with your express consent.

 29.4 Mortgage Fraud

 If we are also acting for your proposed lender in this transaction, we have a duty fully to reveal to your lender all relevant facts about the purchase and mortgage.
 That includes any differences between the mortgage application and information we receive during the transaction and any cash back payments or discount schemes that a seller is giving you.
 You agree to us so doing.

 Thomson Hayton Winkley Limited is committed to promoting equality and diversity in all of our dealings with clients, third parties and employees.
 Please contact us if you would like a copy of our equality and diversity policy.